AliNajafi1998/ComStream/README.md

 **In this project, we implemented a topic detection system on Twitter.
 This system reads tweets from a data stream, and assigns them to one of the existing clusters or a new one.
 Each cluster acts as an agent, which makes the proposed approach a multi-agent system.
 There is also a coordinator, who monitors the whole system and coordinates the agents.
-This code has been written in python using several libraries such as ...... .
+This code has been written in python using several libraries such as pandas and colorama .
 The proposed approach has been experimented on two datasets:
 The COVID-19 and the FA CUP.
 This project has been explained with greater detail in a paper, publicly available in ... .**